Our team at the the Compress and Shock Foundation is deeply passionate about providing

 Dr. Karen Perkins is board-certified in Family Medicine and currently is a physician with Moturoa Medical Centre in New Plymouth, New Zealand.
 In August of 2024, she plans to rejoin the Virginia Tech Carilion Family Medicine Residency.
 She is a clinician and educator, spending most of her professional life teaching and seeing patients of all ages, including delivering babies.
 In addition to her clinical duties, she and Jack enjoy advancing the mission of the Compress and Shock Foundation and raising their three kids, ages 6, 8, and 10.

 ANDREW BOULAND, MD

 Director of Education

 Dr. Andrew Bouland is the medical director for Wilson County EMS and associate medical director for Pitt County EMS and Greenville Fire and Rescue in Greenville, NC.
 He is an Assistant Clinical Professor of Emergency Medicine at Brody School of Medicine, East Carolina University.
-He completed an EMS fellowship at Atrium Health's Carolinas Medical Center and Mecklenburg EMS Agency in Charlotte, NC.
-He completed his residency in Emergency Medicine at the Virginia Tech Carilion Emergency Medicine Residency.
-He is a graduate of the University of Maryland School of Medicine and a native of Laurel, MD.
-Dr. Bouland has an extensive background in EMS including greater than 12 years as an EMS provider in both Maryland and Virginia.
+He completed an EMS fellowship at Atrium Health's Carolinas Medical Center and Mecklenburg EMS agency in Charlotte, NC.
+He completed his residency in Emergency Medicine at Virginia Tech Carilion.
+Dr. Bouland has extensive background in EMS including 13+ years as an EMS provider.
 He has a particular interest in out-of-hospital cardiac arrest and bystander CPR.